 Anne is presently the principal cellist of both the Calgary Civic Symphony and the Symphony of the Kootenays, and also performs with the Calgary Philharmonic Orchestra, the Red Deer symphony and her own String Quartet ‘Black Dress’.
 She is a busy freelance musician who enjoys the wide variety of music styles that freelancing offers.

 Over the years, Anne’s teaching studio has included students from 3 yrs old to adults.
 Her teaching career has its roots in the Suzuki method, which is how she began her own studies.
-Now her teaching style also encompasses more traditional approaches for younger students as well as an increased involvement in adult education including serving as a cello teacher and coach at the West Coast Amateur Musicians Association (WCAMS) summer camp.
+Now her teaching style also encompasses more traditional approaches for younger students as well as an increased involvement in adult education which has included teaching and coaching at the West Coast Amateur Musicians Association (WCAMS) summer camp.